kazuomatz/SwiftyHolidayUtil/README.md

 ## Color of Day

-In my country Japan, I express blue on Saturday and red on Sundays and holidays.
+In my country Japan, We express blue on Saturday and red on Sundays and holidays.
 In your country, what color do you express on Saturdays, Sundays and holidays?

 Please pull request region code and colors.